Skip to main content

 Using Quizzes and Exams in a Course

-In this guide, we'll be covering an overview of quiz and question types, how to truly create the quiz module itself as well as the student experience of a quiz module.
+In this guide, we'll be covering an overview of quiz and question types, how to truly create the quiz module itself as well as the learner experience of a quiz module.
 While we will be touching on quiz questions, please see Creating Questions for Quizzes for a more comprehensive guide.

 In this article